-The programme aims to develop responsible healthcare leaders and to equip them with practical business skills, advanced entrepreneurial skills, leadership expertise and integrity, in order to master the challenges in a globalised healthcare sector.
+The programme aims to train responsible healthcare leaders and to equip them with practical business skills, advanced entrepreneurial attainments, leadership expertise and integrity, in order to master the challenges of a globalised healthcare sector.

 It fosters an enhanced awareness of healthcare issues, trends and practices likely to influence the future.
 International study locations in Europe, America and Asia and a diverse student body ensure a truly international experience.

-Graduates will draw upon deep or expanded functional knowledge and broad, detailed and critical understanding of the specifics, limitations and doctrines in business administration to shape their responses and independent ideas to business and innovation opportunities and challenges.
+Graduates will draw upon the functional knowledge and broad, detailed, and critical understanding of the specifics, limitations, and doctrines in business administration.
+In order to shape their responses and independent ideas to business and innovation opportunities and challenges.
 Graduates demonstrate a critical understanding of the impact of various national healthcare systems on management decisions.

-Graduates will have intercultural sensitivity and will be effective communicators and team leaders.
+Graduates will gain intercultural sensitivity and will be effective communicators and team leaders.
 They will write, present, discuss and defend evidence-based findings in interdisciplinary fields.
 Graduates will contribute to team performance.

 In 10 modules, each residential module lasts 7 days, the participants gain an academic and real-world foundation relevant for a career in the healthcare sector whilst working full time.
 The balance between on- and off-campus learning, ensures minimal disruption to participants' professional life.